 Mapping the Moon

 Members of The International Lunar Society – including Dr Hugh Percival Wilkins and a very young Sir Patrick Moore meeting at The Crayford Manor House Centre on the 20th August 1957.
+Edwin Deavin (Past Chairman of the Society) is sitting at the front, extreme left.

 Dr Hugh Percival Wilkins is sitting in the front row, third from the left with his wife Hilda seated next to him on his right.
 A young Patrick Moore is sitting in the front row, second from the right.